Purpose: specify less transient (longer living) settings for behaviour of the app.

 The designations follow this convention.

 *) This is the default - the periodic events feature is maintained for historic reasons (a leftover from the paid edition of the app).
-Future use is discouraged - use the Periodic pins feature instead.
+Future use is discouraged - use the transient Periodic pins feature instead.

 During tracking, the frequency can be changed freely.